Your cart is currently empty!

 Table of content

-The SQL ORDER BY clause is used to sort the data in either ascending or descending order, based on one or more columns.
-This clause can sort data by a single column or by multiple columns.
-Sorting by multiple columns can be helpful when you need to sort data hierarchically, such as sorting by state, city, and then by the person”s name.
+The SQL ORDER BY clause is used to sort the data in ascending or descending order, based on one or more columns.
+By default, some databases sort the query results in an ascending order.

 Syntax

-SELECT column-list FROM table_name [ORDER BY column1, column2, .. columnN] [ASC | DESC];
+SELECT column-list FROM table_name [WHERE condition] [ORDER BY column1, column2, .. columnN] [ASC | DESC];

 Example